whoisnjoguu/elostirion/README.md

     Common options:

-      -s, --spec=path         The fleet spec, a local file path.
+      -s, --spec=src          The fleet spec.
 Required.
-                             (Remote 'git::' specs are planned; see roadmap.)
+A local file path, a git:: URL, or an http(s) URL (including a GitHub file link) pinned to a ref.
+Set GITHUB_TOKEN for private GitHub specs.

       -f, --format=fmt        Output format: text, json, junit, or sarif. junit surfaces results in Bitbucket's test report